bhav09/bhav09/README.md

 🔭 I’m currently working on : Deep Learning with Pytorch.

-💬 Ask me about: Python , Machine Learning , Cosmos , witty jokes and a good playlist 🎧
+💬 Ask me about: Python , Machine Learning , Cosmos , jokes and a good playlist🎧

 ⚡ Fun fact: 7% of American adults believe that chocolate milk comes from brown cows.